 LeBlanc lives in Los Angeles.
 His hobbies include genealogy, water skiing, swimming, racquetball and body surfing.
 He is an award-winning artist who is writing and illustrating his first children’s book.
 He has also worked as a substitute teacher in the Los Angeles school district.
 A world traveler, LeBlanc’s journeys have taken him to Australia and the Middle East.

-Joshua Morrow joined The Young and the Restless in 1994 in the role of Nicholas Newman, son of Victor and Nikki Newman (Eric Braeden and Melody Thomas Scott) and heir to the Newman fortune.
+Joshua Morrow joined the cast of THE YOUNG AND THE RESTLES in 1994 in the role of Nicholas Newman, son of Victor and Nikki Newman (Eric Braeden and Melody Thomas Scott).

 Born in Juneau, Alaska, where his father, Kem, was stationed in the Coast Guard, Morrow moved to Oklahoma with his father and sister, Jamie, after his parents’ divorce in 1977.
 They later relocated to Alamogordo, N.M. when Morrow was in junior high.
 Morrow moved to Southern California in his senior year to live with his mom and their family.
 An all-around athlete, Morrow played on his junior and senior high school football, basketball, baseball, soccer, track and tennis teams.

-Morrow lives in Los Angeles with his wife, Tobe, and their sons, Cooper, Crew and Cash.
-He enjoys snowboarding, playing sports and collecting sports memorabilia.
+Morrow lives in Los Angeles with his wife, Tobe, their sons Cooper, Crew, Cash and daughter, Charlie Jo.
+He enjoys snowboarding, playing sports, and collecting sports memorabilia.
 Morrow is a star player on several celebrity basketball and softball teams that raise money for charity, but his favorite charity event would be the three times he competed in the Toyota Grand Prix of Long Beach Pro/Celeb Race.

 Tracey E. Bregman